Manojkr6637/manojkr6637/README.md

 ### My Absolute Favorites:

 - 💻 &nbsp; I love to explore new tech and build cool stuff with it.
-- 📰 &nbsp; Reading & writing tech blogs whenever I find a not so common solution to a problem that I personally faced.
+- 📰 &nbsp; Reading & writing tech blogs whenever I find a not-so-common solution to a problem I personally faced.
 - 🍕 &nbsp; Hackathons, meetups & tech events.
 - ⚡ &nbsp; Fun fact: I love to read, writing, Travelling
 ### Languages and Tools: